A unified diagrammatic approach to topological fixed point models: Introduction

 \section{Introduction}

-The \emph{phase} of a physical model is central to understanding the its qualitative properties.
+The \emph{phase} of a physical model is central to understanding its qualitative properties.
 Studying quantum phases of matter has been a major task in physics ever since quantum many-body theory was first formulated.
 This work addresses the question of classifying phases, that is, predicting which phases exist and providing models for each phase.
-Intuitively speaking, a phase of matter corresponds to a parameter range in which key physical properties of a material are essentially uniform.
-Over the last more than a quarter of a century, condensed matter physicists have discovered a wealth of new exotic phases of matter: Some of them are of emergent nature, reflecting collective states of interacting quantum systems that share little resemblance with the solids, liquids and gases of our commonplace experience.
-The study of quantum phases of matter -- and the quest for classifying and even enumerating them in the first place -- has, moreover, gained considerable momentum since the discovery of phases other than symmetry-breaking phases, known as \emph{topologically ordered phases} \cite{WenBook}.
+Intuitively speaking, a phase of matter is an equivalence class of models under local restructuring of the degrees of freedom, as well as continuous changes which do not change the thermodynamic-limit behaviour of the model.
+Over the last more than a quarter of a century, condensed matter physicists have discovered a wealth of new exotic phases of matter, some of them reflecting collective states of interacting quantum systems that share little resemblance with the solids, liquids and gases of our commonplace experience.
+The study of quantum phases of matter has gained considerable momentum since the discovery of phases other than symmetry-breaking phases, known as \emph{topologically ordered phases} \cite{WenBook}.

-More concretely, two translationally invariant quantum lattice models can be seen as being in the same \emph{phase} if they are equivalent up to locally restructuring their degrees of freedom.
-The fact that many properties are uniform within a given phase is not only of conceptual importance.
-This uniformity also reflects their usability for, say, the storage and processing of quantum information, the simulatability by a classical computer, or its behaviour concerning thermalization.
+The equivalence of two models under local restructuring of the degrees of freedom implies that any quantity we can measure, any defect we can embed, any coupling to another model we can write down, etc., corresponds to a quantity, defect, coupling, etc. for the other model.
+As a consequence, models in the same phase share many important properties, such as, e.g., their potential usability for the storage and processing of quantum information, their simulatability by a classical computer, or their behaviour concerning thermalisation.
 That is to say, the quest for a solid understanding of phases of matter draws also inspiration and motivation from practical and technological considerations.